 - 3.1.
 When a complaint is received in writing it will be passed on to the Care Manager who will record it in the complaints book and send an acknowledgment letter within two working days.
 The Care Manager, Sr. Thaya Moses is the named person who deals with the complaint throughout the process. - 3.2.
 If necessary, further details will be obtained from the complainant.
-If the complaint is not made by the Service User but on the Service User's behalf, then the consent of the Service User, preferably in writing, will be obtained from the complainant.
+If the complaint is not made by the Resident but on the Resident's behalf, then the consent of the resident, preferably in writing, will be obtained from the complainant. - 3.3.

-- 3.3.
 If the complaint raises potentially serious matters, advice will be sought from a legal advisor to Montana's .If legal action is taken at this stage any investigation by Montana under the complaints procedure will cease immediately. - 3.4.
-If the complainant is not prepared to have the investigation conducted by Montana he or she will be advised to contact Fiona Wookey, Director of Care or Sr. Kathy (see 1.7) or the Local Government Ombudsman.
+If the complainant is not prepared to have the investigation conducted by Montana he or she will be advised to contact Sr. Kathy (see 1.7) or the CQC.